API Reference

 Input parameters depend on what input parameters were configured in the actual worker.

-Example body usage when executing Universal Worker.
+Example body usage when executing AI Worker

 {